How to Choose the Right Paint Brush for the Art Technique

 • Holds the most paint.

-• Compromises between fine detail and longer flowing strokes.
+• Compromises between fine detail and long flowing strokes.

 • The shortest hair tufts